 The general graduation requirements for SPMS graduate students are described below.
 Graduate students enrolled under the Interdisciplinary Graduate Programme (IGP) must fulfill additional requirements; please refer to the IGP site for more information.

 The PhD programme has a minimum candidature period of 2 years, and a maximum of 5 years.
 Most students complete the programme in 4 years.

-Courses taken to fulfill these requirements must be taken on a letter grade basis, and PhD students are expected to maintain a minimum CGPA of 3.5.
-We encourage students to finish their coursework by the end of their second semester of study, in order to sit for the Qualifying Examination on time (see below).
+PhD students are expected to maintain a minimum CGPA of 3.5.
+We recommend finishing the coursework by the end of the first year, in order to sit for the Qualifying Examination on time.

-PhD students must pass the qualifying examination (QE) within their first 18 months of study.
+PhD students must pass the qualifying examination (QE) within their first 18 months.
 Click here for more information about the QE.

 PhD students must write a research thesis.
-Click here for the thesis formatting and submission policies set by NTU's Office of Academic Services (OAS).
+Click here for NTU's thesis formatting and submission policies.

 Completed theses must be posted to the NTU Digital Repository.